sam-k0/BalatroUnsteamed/README.md

 *If you think this tool is helpful, please leave a ⭐️*

-Enables you to play Balatro without Steam running- This does not allow for pirating the game.
+Enables you to play Balatro without Steam running.

+**I do not condone pirating the game!**

 (This should also work for other games using `lua51.dll` and `luasteam.dll`)
 ## Install
-Go to the game install directory and rename "luasteam.dll" to "Original.dll", then place the newly compiled "luasteam.dll" in the game directory.
+1) Go to the game install directory and rename "luasteam.dll" to "Original.dll", then place the newly compiled "luasteam.dll" in the game directory.
+2) Run the game.
+The console will be hidden when everything worked correctly.
+3) You can use `F2` to toggle the console.

 ## Compiling
 - Balatro is an x64 executable, so please use the x64 Release config.